MRes/PhD Scholarship - Optimising computerised decision support to transform medication safety and reduce prescriber burden

 - Research Training Pathway MRes Year 2 followed by a 3 year PhD.
 This is referred to as an MRes/PhD ‘bundle offer’.

 - Direct entry into a 3 year PhD program.

+The scholarship is comprised of a Tuition Fee Offset and a Living Allowance Stipend.
 The value and tenure of the scholarship is:

-- The MQRTP full-time stipend rate is $27,082 per annum (in 2018) tax exempt, for up to 3 years (indexed annually)
+- Direct entry into a PhD: Tuition Fee Offset and “MQRES” full-time stipend rate is $27,082 per annum (in 2018 tax exempt for up to 3 years - indexed annually)

 Macquarie University will advise the successful applicant of entitlements at the time of scholarship offer.

 Please quote the allocation number on your application.